cbstodd/colinstodd-com-jekyll/_posts/code/2017-03-01-adding-mongodb-to-keystonejs.md

  There isn't (that I can find) clear instructions on how to connect your mLab (MongoDB) database to your KeystoneJS app.
 I'm writing this to try and help future on-lookers.
 It's stupid simple, but there is one step I feel is missing on the KeystoneJS documentation .

-1. You first need to create a database. <a href="https://mlab.com/" target="_blank">mLab</a> gives you a free sandbox starter.
+1. You first need to create a database. <a href="https://mlab.com/" target="_blank" rel="noopener">mLab</a> gives you a free sandbox starter.
 Sign up for a account.
 Once you have created the account you need to create a database.

 2. Once you create the database, you have to make sure you create a default/admin user in order for it to work.
 Todo that you need to click on the newly created database, and add user; You can refer to (click on) the image at the top of the page.